Available with Standard or Advanced license.

 - Grant the sde user privileges necessary to upgrade the geodatabase.

 - Ensure that there are no connections to the geodatabase you are upgrading.

-To see a list of who is currently connected to the geodatabase, go to the Geodatabase Administration dialog box in ArcGIS Pro.
+To see a list of who is currently connected to the geodatabase, open the Geodatabase Administration dialog box in ArcGIS Pro.

 You can determine the exact location of the lib directory for your PostgreSQL installation on Linux by running the pg_config utility as the postgres user.
 The lib location is indicated by the PGPKGLIBDIR parameter.

 Be sure to use the library appropriate to your PostgreSQL version and server operating system.
 Folders are labeled with the PostgreSQL library version.

-- If your PostgreSQL server is running Linux, sign in as the root user to the server and use FTP to transfer the st_geometry.so file to the PostgreSQL lib directory.
+- If the PostgreSQL server is running Linux, sign in as the root user to the server and use FTP to transfer the st_geometry.so file to the PostgreSQL lib directory.

-- If your PostgreSQL server is running Windows, copy the st_geometry.dll file to the lib folder of the PostgreSQL installation directory.
+- If the PostgreSQL server is running Windows, copy the st_geometry.dll file to the lib folder of the PostgreSQL installation directory.

 You can now upgrade the geodatabase.